-The Audit Committee assists the Board in fulfilling its responsibilities with respect to financial reporting, external audit and internal audit.
-The Committee is made up of at least three Directors appointed by the Board, one of whom must be the Board Chair who cannot chair the Committee.
-The Committee meets at least four times a year and all Directors receive Committee papers and minutes and may attend Committee meetings.
+Each standing committee is made up of at least three Directors appointed by the Board.
+The Committee Chair is also appointed by the Board and cannot be the Chair of the Board.
+Each Committee meets at least four times a year and all Directors receive Committee papers and minutes and may attend Committee meetings.
 Employees only attend Committee meetings at the invitation of the Committee Chair.

 Under Auckland Council's Disclosure Policy, POAL is required to formally report to the Council any material information, or information of an exceptional or extraordinary nature.
 POAL's Board considers this requirement during a standing board agenda item.

-POAL maintains this website where stakeholders can access financial and operational information, media announcements, customer communications and key corporate governance information such as charters and policies.
+POAL maintains a website where stakeholders can access financial and operational information, media announcements, customer communications and key corporate governance information such as charters and policies.

 Principle 5 – Remuneration